 In 1970, President Richard Nixon passed the Controlled Substances Act.
 This measure bafflingly categorized hemp, a non-psychoactive cannabinoid, as a controlled substance along with harmful substances like cocaine and methamphetamine with high propensities for intoxication, addiction and user abuse.
 Thankfully, the Fam Act of 2018 reversed the needless limitations of this prior judgement, making industrial hemp legal for growth and commercial sale under Federal law within the United States.
 Research on hemp and cannabidiol has been on the rise in the two short years since the Farm Bill’s approval, but prior to this reversal of decades-old policy, credible studies on these substances were few and far between.
 Advocates of CBD and hemp - and the vast array of applications for each - couldn’t be happier about their change in legal status and the recognition of their value by our nation’s leaders.
 Industry experts predict continued growth in CBD research over the course of 2021.
 Furthermore, resources devoted to educating the public on CBD’s potential benefits and applications are expected to increase in kind.
 Knowledge truly is power, and as such, we’re excited by both of these anticipated trends and their collective impact on CBD’s future in Colorado and throughout the country.

 Visit our Sparkling Shop to order a twelve-pack or a forty-eight pack of Sparkling CBD Citrus Water, Hibiscus Water or our other delicious products today.
 We'll bring a case to your doorstep- ready to savor straight from the can or in these delicious drink recipes.
 All five flavors of our sparkling CBD sodas (and our two flavored Sparkling CBD water options) are delicious and refreshing.
 Our products all contain phytocannabinoid-rich, broad spectrum hemp extract.
 Better yet, each sparkling CBD beverage flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
-PCR hemp extract is one of just five ingredients in every can of Colorado's Best Drinks, and you’ll taste that sweet simplicity with every sip.
+PCR hemp extract is one of just five ingredients in every can of Colorado's Best Drinks' sparkling water and soda flavors, and you’ll taste that sweet simplicity with every sip.